IPA.CONF(5) IPA.CONF(5)

 If a limit is not reached, then its statistics is checked each time

-when its rule is updated (this time interval is not bigger than the
+when its rule is updated (this time interval is not more than the value

 Example: